allaboutopensource/Ansible-Roles/ad-role/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This is the role to add the linux server to the AD domain.

 Requirements
 ------------